peadargrant/automation/module_info.md

 - Primarily lab-based: Learn by doing module.
 - Using a lot of automation ideas to learn and organise the module (e.g. PowerShell / Bash / Python scripts, git, ssh)
 - There won't be much / any PowerPoint (or similar)
-- Notes and lab instructions are in Markdown and HTML files in the git repository.
+- Notes and lab instructions are mainly in Markdown and HTML files in the git repository.

 ## Technology choices